antonoliv/antonoliv/README.md

 # About

-My name is **António Oliveira**, I'm 21 years old, based in Porto and I'm currently a student of the Informatics and Computation Engineering Master's in FEUP.
+My name is **António Oliveira**, I'm 22 years old, based in Porto, and I'm currently a student of the Informatics and Computation Engineering Masters in FEUP.
+I'm developing my Master's Dissertation on *Graph Reinforcement Learning for Improving Smart Grid Services* focused on researching and improving reinforcement learning algorithms applied on graph-based structures and using smart grid services, namely *Dynamic Economic Dispatch* systems, as the application domain.

-I'm detail-oriented and extroverted graduate that loves programming and solving complex problems.
-I'm a passionate and avid developer and my main areas of interest are *Back-end Development*, *Machine Learning* and *Artificial Intelligence*.
+I'm a detail-oriented, extroverted graduate who loves programming and solving complex problems.
+I'm a passionate and avid developer, and my main areas of interest are *Back-end Development*, *Machine Learning* and *Artificial Intelligence*.

 ## Quick Facts